 Automotive Swap Meets were added in 1993 at the Footscray Fresh Centre until the venue was no longer available and moved to the old John Deere manufacturing complex in Cranbourne.

-From there they moved to the Cranbourne Racecourse and later the Pakenham Racecourse and now at the Pakenham Football Ground and promote Swap Meet events at a number of venues around Victoria including Regional Ballan and Geelong.
+From there they moved to the Cranbourne Racecourse and later the Pakenham Racecourse and the Pakenham Football Ground , ,Dandenong Showgrounds and events at a number of venues around Victoria including Werribee and Regional Victoria at Geelong,and Ballan